comunica/Article-SSWS2020-AMF/content/evaluation.md

 All experiments were executed on a 64-bit Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU---each Docker container was limited to one CPU core, behind an NGINX HTTP cache.

 1. **Client-side AMF Algorithms**:
-    First, we compare different client-side algorithms (_None, Triple, BGP Simple, BGP Combined, Triple with BGP Combined_) for using AMF metadata.
+    In this experiment, we compare different client-side algorithms (_None, Triple, BGP Simple, BGP Combined, Triple with BGP Combined_) for using AMF metadata.
-    Next, we compare different constants for the BGP actor-skipping heurtistic.
-    Finally, we compare the effects of exposing different AMF filter implementations (_Bloom, GCS_) server-side.
     <br />
     **Hypotheses:**
     1. {:#hypo-combine-1} By combining AMFs client-side at BGP-level, query execution time is lower compared to plain TPF.